woniland/ski_jump/instructions/3-Programmer.md

 $ python src/generate.py config/A-test.json data/A-test.txt -n 3
 ```

-Generate some new theories (in `config/`), then generate a new dataset (from that), and then put them into
+Generate some new theories (in `config/`), then generate a new dataset (from those theories), and then put them into
 the `data/` folder for the Engineer.